IBM Cloud Docs

 Here are the high-level steps of this solution:

-1. Create the 3 VPC clusters (each in different regions/VPCs).
-All of them need to have the --disable-outbound-traffic-protection parameter.
+1. Create the 3 VPC clusters (each in different regions/VPCs) and set the --disable-outbound-traffic-protection parameter for each.

 2. Install ODF on 2 of them.